rzuccolo/rz-behaviral-cloning/writeup_behaviral-clonning.md

 * **preprocess_util.py** containing preprocessing helpers functions
 * **Playground-Track1.ipynb** containing the preprocessing of driver log before training and training tests for track 1
 * **Playground-JungleTrack2.ipynb** containing the preprocessing of driver log before training and training tests for track 2
-* **rz-behavioral-cloning-track1_fastest.mkv** containing video recording in 'fastest' mode for track 1
+* **[Track1 Video Record, 'Fastest' graphical mode](https://vimeo.com/208941014)** Click on this link to watch the video recording in 'fastest' mode for track 1
-* **rz-behavioral-cloning-track2_fastest.mkv** containing video recording in 'fastest' mode for track 2
+* **[Track2 Video Record, 'Fastest' graphical mode](https://vimeo.com/208941482)** Click on this link to watch the video recording in 'fastest' mode for track 2
 * **writeup_report.md** summarizing the results

 #### 2. Submission includes functional code